dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 query-signature-index | A | The index of the Query Signature table record for this data item.
 ||
 client-hoplimit | Q | The IPv4 TTL or IPv6 Hoplimit from the Query packet.
-Optional.
 ||
-delay-useconds | QR | The time difference between Query and Response, in microseconds.
+response-delay | QR | The time difference between Query and Response, in ticks.
 Only present if there is a query and a response.
 ||
-delay-pseconds | QR | Picosecond component of the time different between Query and Response.
-If delay-useconds is non-zero then delay-pseconds (if present) MUST be of the same sign as delay-useconds, or be 0.
-Optional.
-||
 query-name-index | QT | The index in the NAME/RDATA table of the QNAME for the first Question.
-Optional.
 ||
 query-size | R | DNS query message size (see below).
-Optional.
 ||
 response-size | R | DNS query message size (see below).
-Optional.
+||
+response-bailiwick-index | R | The index in the NAME/RDATA table of the response bailiwick.
 ||
 query-extended | Q | Extended Query information.
 This item is only present if collection of extra Query information is configured.
 Optional.
 ||